Skip to main content

 Pergo, Ohio

-The Wabash’s Fourth District begins just west of Montpelier, Ohio at a junction known as Pergo.
-Once part of a bustling through-route to Chicago, only 37.5 miles remain in service, now operated by the Indiana Northeastern.
-The railroad interchanges with Norfolk Southern in Montpelier, connecting with the broader rail network.
+The Wabash’s Fourth District begins just west of Montpelier, Ohio, at a junction known as Pergo.
+Once part of a bustling through-route to Chicago, 37 miles remain in service today under the Indiana Northeastern, connecting with Norfolk Southern at Montpelier and linking the region to the national network.

 Edon, Ohio

-Tracks were laid through Edon in 1893, just in time to carry travelers to the World’s Columbian Exposition in Chicago.
-The Wabash depot was relocated several times but is now preserved in a public park.
-Edon remains an agricultural stronghold, with a cooperative elevator and fertilizer plant dispatching hundreds of loads annually.
+Rails reached Edon in 1893, just in time to carry travelers to the World’s Columbian Exposition in Chicago.
+The town’s Wabash depot has been relocated several times and now rests preserved in a public park.
+Edon remains an agricultural stronghold, shipping hundreds of carloads of grain and fertilizer each year.

 Hamilton, Indiana

-Nestled on the Steuben-DeKalb County line, Hamilton flourished after its modest mill pond was transformed into a lakefront retreat.
-Two passing tracks remain here, useful for sorting trains and exchanging freight blocks.
+Perched on the Steuben–DeKalb County line, Hamilton grew around a modest mill pond that became a lakefront resort.
+Two passing tracks remain, allowing trains to meet and freight to be sorted on this still-busy stretch.

 Ashley, Indiana